-In the final part of this dynamic array series, we’ll look at a few advanced formula techniques.
+In the final part of this series, we look at a few advanced dynamic array formula techniques.
 We won’t be covering the individual functions in detail but considering how we can combine them to solve some tricky problems.
 Many of these techniques have been covered briefly as examples in previous posts, but now we’ll dig deeper.

 There are three key areas we’ll be covering:

 - Using # References with the union operator

 These are all separate topics, but when the techniques are combined, we can achieve some amazing things.

 Download the example file: Join the free Insiders Program and gain access to the example file used for this post.

 When we write dynamic array formulas, we have some choices.
 One of which is whether to write multiple cascading or single aggregated formulas.
 There are advantages and disadvantages to each.
 Let’s look at an example to understand what we’re talking about.